Tekl7/AVR-SSD1306-Library/README.md

 ---

 **Description:**
-A library to control SSD1306-based GLCD using AVR microcontrollers.
+A branch of AVR-SSD1306-Library based on AVR-SSD1306-Library from efthymios (https://github.com/efthymios-ks/AVR-SSD1306-Library).
+This library has been created to support AVR devices with __USI interface__ and __small RAM__ (many devices with USI do not have sufficient RAM to store whole display buffer).
+So USIWire library (https://github.com/Tekl7/USIWire/tree/master/src/USI_TWI_Master) is required (instead of TWI library) to implement usage of USI as TWI interface.
++ Include 3 files from USIWire library:
+  + USI_TWI_Master.c
+  + USI_TWI_Master.h
+  + usi_io.h
 + Functions include:
   + Basic operations.
-  + Geometrical objects (draw/fill/invert rectangle/circle/triangle etc.).
+  + Geometrical objects (draw/fill rectangle/line).
-  _These functions have been searched for and found in various Arduino libraries.
-Their logic and functionality is not to be credited to me.
-I have only gathered, studied and modified them so that they work under AVR-GCC environmemt._
   + Printing text anywhere in the screen using custom imported fonts.
   + Printing pictures.
    _Read the bottom of "SSD1306.h" to see all functions available._
-+ A screen buffer stored in RAM is used to complete the operations faster at the cost of memory size (128x64 pixels / 8 = 1kB).
-_You can edit the **GLCD_BufferWrite** and **GLCD_BufferRead** functions to change the buffer's location from the RAM to the EEPROM or any other external memory source._
++ __No screen buffer__ is used.
+All functions display the characters (pixels) immediately so _GLCD_Render_ function is not required.
++ Some functions are removed because of wrong rendering (_GLCD_DrawCircle_, ...).
+Already rendered pixels were overwritten by another byte of pixels so several pixels were missing at the end.
++ C++ support is added (_extern "C" {}_).
 + The GLCD is interfaced using the TWI (I2C) protocol at 400KHz.
-You can use your own or my included TWI library.
+You can use your own or my suggested library above.
-+ There is an error checking option while tranceiving data via TWI protocol.
-If you are not using my library, you have to either define the codes or disable error checking.
++ An error checking option is removed.
-+ My custom I/O macros are required and are included.
++ Custom I/O macros are required and are included.

 ---

-**Memory usage:**
-+ Program: 0 bytes
-+ Data: 1034 bytes
-  + Display buffer: 1024 bytes (128x(64/8))
-  + Display auxiliary data: 10 bytes

 **Compiler:**
 AVR-GCC